kaylamuraoka/Coding_Interview_Practice_Assessment/README.md

 ## Installation

-To install this project locally clone this [**project repository**](https://github.com/kaylamuraoka/Coding_Interview_Practice_Assessment) to your desktop and modify the code to your liking.
+To install this project locally clone this [**project repository**](https://github.com/kaylamuraoka/Coding_Interview_Practice_Assessment) to create a local copy on your computer and sync between the two locations.
+You may then modify the code to your liking.
+For steps on how to clone a repository using the command line, read this section of the GitHub Docs [**about cloning a repository**](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository#about-cloning-a-repository).

 ## Usage